ttran9/AllRecipesJavaSpring/README.md

 ## Todd's Implementation of a miniature AllRecipes website using Java Spring and Thymeleaf.
 The below sections will be updated!

+## Background
+- Originally I decided to implement this project as I just wanted to practice more with Spring 4 and Thymeleaf.
+- As of November 2017, I will begin updating this and creating a new repository for it.
+  - For cleaner code such as in the pom file I will be using Spring5 and Spring Boot to reduce the amount of dependencies needed.

 ## Gmail API